Skip to main content

 Connection Stage 2: Oxford to Bedford.
 This will involve an upgrade of the existing Marston Vale line between Bletchley and Bedford.
 It has been announced that work on the Marston Vale Line will be accelerated in order to accommodate one train per hour between Oxford and Bedford from 2030.

 Connection Stage 3: Oxford to Cambridge.
-Early planning is underway for the final section between Bedford and Cambridge, which will cross the East Coast Main Line.
+Planning is underway for the final section between Bedford and Cambridge, which will cross the East Coast Main Line.

 More details on this exciting rail development can be found on the East West Rail website.